Self-Employed Mortgage Singapore 2026: NOA Rules | Nexus

 The Rule in One Sentence

 Under the MAS Total Debt Servicing Ratio framework, banks must apply a minimum 30% haircut to any income that is not fixed monthly salary.
-That includes self-employed trade income, commission, bonus, director's fee, allowance and rental.
+That covers self-employed trade income, commission, bonus, director's fee, allowance and rental.
 Only 70% of those streams count toward the 55% TDSR ceiling.

 If you are 100% self-employed, every dollar takes the cut.
 A freelancer declaring S$10,000 a month on her IRAS Notice of Assessment is assessed by the bank on S$7,000.
-The 55% TDSR cap then applies to that smaller number, not the gross.
+The 55% cap then applies to that smaller number, not the gross.

 30%